Razan-abdullah/new-prep-course-std/Day02/README.md

 * Learn what is Github
 * Learn the difference between Git and Github
 * Learn Markdown language with its features
-* Clone a repository using SSH
+* Clone a repository using SSH/HTTPS

 ## Rescources